-English lessons are enjoyable and interactive, with children participating in learning different genres often linked to the term’s theme.
-Children will become immersed in a genre to become familiar with it, and then learn skills such as text organisation, development of vocabulary and sentence structure, to enable the child to create their own independent writing.
-Guided reading, comprehensions and SPAG work are linked together.
+English lessons are enjoyable and interactive, with children participating in learning about different genres often linked to the term’s theme.
+Children will immerse in a genre to become familiar with it, and then learn skills such as text organisation, development of vocabulary and sentence structure, to enable the child to create their own independent writing.Reading, comprehensions and GPS work are linked together.